BVaduva/oss-compliance-etl/README.md

 ---

-## 4. Key Technical Challenges Solved
+## Key Technical Challenges Solved

 ### Handling "Dirty Data"

-Vendor portals often provided inconsistent HTML structures.
+Vendor portals often provided (REALLY) inconsistent HTML structures.

 * **Solution:** Implementation of a `DataNormalizationService`.
-This layer cleans up currency formats, dates, and file names before they are saved to the database.
+This layer cleans up bad formats, dates, and file names before they are saved to the database.

 ### Resilience & File Locking

-Downloading thousands of files at once carries the risk of data corruption or overwriting files.
+Downloading thousands of files into a central hub carries the risk of data corruption or overwriting files.

 * **Solution:** The `FileService` checks if a file already exists and handles naming collisions automatically (e.g., renaming to `file_1.zip`) to ensure no data is lost.